As your agency grows, you’ll face the inevitable question all agency owners battle with:

-Do I need someone for a long-term or short-term basis?
+Do I need someone on a long-term or short-term basis?

 Running an agency, you might decide it’s better to employ a new member of the marketing team to work across all projects.
 You can invest time to train them in your company processes so that they’ll be an asset working for all your clients.
 This applies to both full-time and part-time employees.

 Alternatively, you might have a new client who’s agreed to trial your services for six months.
-In that case, hiring an experienced freelancer or contractor who can work autonomously for the short-term is likely more preferable.
+In that case, hiring an experienced freelancer or contractor who can work autonomously for the short term is likely preferable.

 Some tasks can be delegated to freelancers without requiring constant supervision.

 For example, as an agency owner, you might want to outsource your admin tasks to a virtual assistant (VA) who works a set number of hours per day or week.
 Or you might want to hire freelance copywriters, graphic designers or web developers to work on set projects following guidelines in the “brief”.

 Is this work essential to the business, or is it a supporting function?